liveforone/prisma-no-offset/README.md

 - **You must use this function when sorting data in descending order.**
 - This function is a utility function used to create a clause in the no offset paging based on the descending order of id.
 - The id must be set to the bigint type.
-- Returns an empty query if the lastId is 0 or less than 0(less than & euqal == lte). prisma ignores this empty query.
+- Returns an empty query if the lastId is null, 0 or less than 0(less than & euqal == lte). prisma ignores this empty query.
 - If a normal lastId comes in, this function looks for id less than lastId.
 - When you use this utility function in a single condition, you just need to call the function.
 - However, when using multiple conditions, it is desirable to filter the necessary conditions and then call the function as the last condition.